HaR15/InfoSec-University/Phase3/Product.md

  * Accessibility, our website is designed to be a easy way to enter the security topic.

 <h3>Features that we focused on:</h3>
  * The design of our project was a big part of it , because most websites tend to be confusing .
  *	The tutorials is a important part of the project, our focus is not only to teach the user how to use an exploit, but also to help him understand more about it.
  *	The exercises is a decisive feature, is what a user want to see in a website like this .

 <h3>Features that we postponed:</h3>

   * We postponed the chat for future releases, its a feature that for now is not important, but might be in the future.
+ 	* We also postponed the challanges, since the most important part is the exercises and tutorials.

 <h3>Typical uses of the product :</h3>